LittleAtariXE/Draconus2/README.md

   **Basic Requirements:**

-- Linux Operating System (tested on Parrot and Debian)
+- Linux Operating System (tested on Parrot and Kali)
 - Python 3.9

 1. Clone the repo